scaredfinger/dietizme/libs/utils/common/README.md

 # Common Utilities

-A collection of general-purpose utility functions and helpers used throughout the DietizMe application.
+A collection of general-purpose utility functions and helpers used throughout the Otiuming application.
 This library provides commonly needed functionality that extends beyond what is available in standard libraries like lodash.

 ## Features